 The costs of additions and betterments are capitalized at cost.
-Donated assets including dedicated sewer lines are recorded at their fair value on the date of donation as a capital contribution.
-Interest costs during construction are capitalized as part of the cost of the asset.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
 The capitalization threshold for capital assets is \$1,000.
-Depreciation is calculated on a straight-line basis over estimated service lives as follows:
+Depreciation is calculated on a straightline basis over estimated service lives as follows: